rveroneze/rinclose/README.md

 **cvcma**: biclusters with constant (similar) values on columns - it can use different values of epsilon accross the columns;

-**chvp**: perfect biclusters with coherent values - additive model.
+**chvp**: perfect biclusters with coherent values - additive model (shifting biclusters).

-**chvpm**: perfect biclusters with coherent values - multiplicative model.
+**chvpm**: perfect biclusters with coherent values - multiplicative model (scaling biclusters).

-**chv**: biclusters with coherent values - additive model.
+**chv**: biclusters with coherent values - additive model (shifting biclusters).

 **opsm**: order-preserving submatrices

+Note: The problems of mining shifting and scaling biclusters are equivalent.
+Using an algorithm to mine shifting (scaling) biclusters, we can mine scaling (shifting) biclusters by previously taking the logarithm (exponential) of all entries of the data matrix.